 Matt Bothner joined ESMT European School of Management and Technology in 2011 as a professor and the first holder of the Deutsche Telekom Chair in Leadership and HR Development.
+In 2015 he was appointed as the acting director of PhD Studies.
 His current research addresses the measurement and consequences of social status in several empirical settings, including venture capital, professional sports, and higher education.

 In addition, he has developed computational models both to better understand factors affecting the evolution of cumulative advantage and to clarify the optimal strategies for leading tournaments for peer recognition.
 His research has been published in Administrative Science Quarterly, American Journal of Sociology, Management Science, and Organization Science.